sandialabs/slycat/docs/setup-server.rst

 The values for each setting in `config.ini` must be valid Python expressions.
-You should note that in the sample `config.ini` we provide, some values are simple scalars, such as `[global] server.socket_port`, while some values create object instances, such as `[slycat] directory`, which creates a directory object that handles looking-up user metadata.
+You should note that in the sample `config.ini` we provide, some values are simple scalars, such as `[global] server.socket_port`, while some values are nested data structures, such as `[slycat] remote-hosts`.
 This provides great flexibility to customize Slycat for your network.
 Here are some common settings you may wish to modify:

 [global] Section
 ^^^^^^^^^^^^^^^^